Showing top 0 results 0 results found

 - Always be empathetic to your customers.
 They need to know that you’re understanding what they’re trying to say.
 Remember, a solution can take time and customers understand that.
 What they’re looking for at that very instant, is that you understand where they’re coming from.

-- Use positive words rather than negative ones.
+- Use positive language rather than negative.
 For example, “Sorry, but this product is currently unavailable” sounds impersonal and negative.
 You can, instead, put the same thing in another way, such as, “I can see that this product will be available in a couple of weeks.
 Would you like me to notify you as soon as it’s available?”

 - Do not use jargon.
 Instead, use simple and easy-to-understand terms to effectively communicate with customers.
 Be professional but talk to them as you would with a friend.

 The right tools can help your customer service teams be more productive and efficient at handling customer requests.
 For example, when someone contacts your team via phone or chat, your representative should instantly be able to pull up their records.
 This can include information about their purchase history or any recent interactions with your team.